benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Agg-L4.png)

-**L4 filters assignments to the '←' entity - to only those for which the value of _aggop(pt/at/st)_ of the subgraphs that satisfy the pattern - satisfy the condition.**

 - L4 appears below a relationship / path.
 The relationship / path may be wrapped by an '↛', an 'L' or an 'O'
-- L4 may appear before a quantifier followed by an R-combiner
+- L4 may appear before a quantifier
+- _per {et, et, ...}_ - a set, _S1_, of blue/logical/red entities
-- Directly right of the relationship / path : a yellow/aggregated/blue/logical/red entity, or a quantifier
+- L1 appear directly right of the leftmost member of _S1_
 - _aggop_ is a _min/max/avg/sum_ aggregation of an ordinal tag, or a _distinct_ aggregation of any tag
 - {pt}/{at}/{st}/< ett > is a property tag / aggregation tag / split tag / entity type tag - defined on top of the aggregator (in a previous filtering step) or right of the '→' entity

-- For each assignment to the '←' entity: _{at}_ is an optional **aggregation tag** - equals to the value of _aggop(pt/at/st)_ of the subgraphs that satisfy the pattern. _{at}_ is set as a _calculated property_ of each concrete entity assigned to '←'.
+- For each assignment to the _S1_ entities: _{at}_ is an optional **aggregation tag** - equals to the value of _aggop(pt/at/st)_ of the subgraphs that satisfy the pattern. _{at}_ is set as a _calculated property_ of each concrete entity assigned to '←'.
-- An optional condition on the value of _aggop(pt/at/st)_ of the subgraphs that satisfy the pattern - for each assignment to the '←' entity, expressed by an equation (e.g. '> 30')
+- An optional condition on the value of _aggop(pt/at/st)_ of the subgraphs that satisfy the pattern - for each assignment combination to the _S1_ entities, expressed by an equation (e.g. '> 30')
 - A condition, an aggregation tag, or both - must be presented

+**L4 filters assignments to _S1_ entities - to only those for which the value of _aggop(pt/at/st)_ of the subgraphs that satisfy the pattern - satisfy the condition.**

+- The visual notation for the entity directly left of the aggregation is '←' instead of '_et_'.
+Similarly, the visual notation for the entity directly right of the aggregation is '→' instead of '_et_'.
+The visual notation for both is 'pair' (as in 'per pair') or 'pairs' (as in '5 pairs with...') instead of '{_et_, _et_}'.

 _**Q116:** Any person who owns horses of no more than 3 colors_